novayurikaa/biofloc-shotgun-metagenome/README.md

 In a traditional pond, fish waste (ammonia) is toxic and must be flushed out with clean water.
 In a Biofloc system, we keep the waste but add a heavy dose of carbon (like molasses) and lots of oxygen.
 This encourages the growth of "good" bacteria that eat the ammonia and clump together into "flocs.

 Biofloc technology (BFT) enhances aquaculture sustainability by leveraging microbial food webs to convert nitrogenous waste into beneficial biomass while reducing water exchange.
-Understanding the successional shifts in microbial taxa and their encoded functions is key to designing interventions (e.g., probiotics) that promote system stability and pathogen resistance.
+U**nderstanding the successional shifts in microbial taxa and their encoded functions is key to designing interventions (e.g., probiotics) that promote system stability and pathogen resistance.**

-This project investigates the microbial community structure and functional potential of a biofloc aquaculture system using three samples representing early, mid, and late biofloc stage, without biological replication, using shotgun metagenomic sequencing data from Rajeev et al. (2023).
+This project aimed to use shotgun metagenomic to explore t**he microbial community structure and functional genes present within the biofloc communities using three samples representing early, mid, and late biofloc stage.** The goal was to offer a more in-depth understanding of the potential of environmental microbes to produce  enzymes for heatlhy biofloc.
+Additionally, the study aims to promote the broader use of shotgun metagenomics in assessing aquaculture system.

+The data was obtained from Rajeev et al. (2023).

+**Research Question**
+1. Taxonomic profiling:
+   a.
+How does the microbial community evolve from early stage to maturity?
+   b.
+What is the dominant taxa?
+2. Functional profiling:
+    a.
+What metabolic strategies allow dominant taxa to maintain the biofloc?

 **B. Unix-Based Shotgun Metagenomics Workflow**